Frank Dauwen: Playing career

 Douwen, who played as a midfielder has made five appearances for the Belgium national team.
 He had a club career from 1985–2003 during which he won the Belgian Cup once.
 At the club level, he has played around in 340 matches.

+Managerial career

+Dauwen has served as assistant coach for various clubs in Belgium and Saudi Arabia.
+He served as the head coach of a club for the first time in 2012, when he was appointed as the head coach of Belgian side K.V.C.
+Westerlo.
+He remained at the club until 2013.